darafferty/rapthor/docs/source/parset.rst

         solutions) are applied instead.
 (Separate XX and YY corrections are always applied when using non-facet-based imaging methods.)

+    make_quv_images
+        Make Stokes QUV images in addition to the Stokes I image (default = ``False``).
+        If ``True``, Stokes QUV images are made during the final imaging step, once self calibration has been completed.

+    pol_combine_method
+        The method used to combine the polarizations during deconvolution can also be specified.
+This method can be "link" to linked polarization cleaning or "join" to use joined polarization cleaning (default = link).
+When using linked cleaning, the Stokes I image is used for cleaning and its clean components are subtracted from all polarizations.

     dd_psf_grid
         The number of direction-dependent PSFs which should be fit horizontally and vertically in the image (default = ``[1, 1]`` = direction-independent PSF).